What Is eSourcing?

-As experts in Strategic eSourcing, we sometimes forget that not everyone understands and knows the in's and out's of our business.
-Therefore, we've written this article that defines eSourcing and explains the typical eSourcing tools and their benefits.
+As experts in Strategic eSourcing, we've written this article that defines eSourcing and explains the typical eSourcing tools and their benefits.

 eAuctions are a specific type of eRFQ.
 In an eAuction, buyers will invite pre-qualified bidders to compete on the final components of a negotiation.
 Most often, price is the primary data element collected in an eAuction, although not always.
 Being invited to an eAuction should mean that the buyer is comfortable with doing business with the potential supplier assuming the final negotiated terms are acceptable.
 Some organizations, especially in the public sector, even have corporate policies that the winner of the eAuction will be awarded the contract.

 There are many different types of buy-side eAuctions.
 Scanmarket has an in-depth explanation of each here.
 The most common are:

 - Reverse Auction – bidders are given a starting price for the eAuction that all can agree to.
 The bidders will then compete against each other, progressively lowering their bids and hence the price paid by the buyer.
 The eAuction ends when the bidders stop improving on one another’s bids, leaving each bidder at their lowest acceptable price.

 - Dutch Auction – “First in the pool” prices start at a level so low that it would not be acceptable to any of the bidders.
 At pre-determined intervals, the price level “ticks up”.
 The first bidder to accept the new price wins the eAuction.
 The price will continue to tick up until a bidder accepts it.
 Once a bidder accepts the price, the event closes for all participants.